Shaheer-Ahmd/Business-Card/README.md

-This was my first experience using React to make a web dev project.
+First Time using React to make a static web app.